saifaustcse/git-workflow-and-commands/README.md

 ### Removing files or folders (Workspace --> Staging --> Repository --> Remote)

     # Manually delete the files or folders from Workspace
-    # The following command will permanently remove the file
+    # The following command will permanently remove the files or folders
     $ git add .
     $ git commit -m "message"
     $ git push origin [branch]